Mishieck/riu-neumorphism/README.md

 _Figure 5.1: Color ranges - shades of gray.
 Code found [here](https://github.com/Mishieck/riu-neumorphism-demos/blob/main/backgrounds.htm)._

-__Note:__ If the background color is not explicitly set on an element or is out of range (black or white), the background color of the closest ancester with a color explicitly set will be used instead.
-If no such ancenster is found, the styles will not be set.
+__Note:__ If the background color is not explicitly set on an element or is out of range (black or white), the background color of the closest ancestor with a color explicitly set will be used instead.
+If no such ancenstor is found, the styles will not be set.
 Make sure that the background colors on the target elements do not conflict with the background colors of their parent elements.

 ## Automatic Update
 The styling on neumorphic elements is updated automatically when any of the following occurs: